 How old is the olive oil at the grocery store?

 Typically 12 to 24 months from harvest by the time it reaches a consumer, depending on the brand and distribution chain.
-Extra virgin olive oil is best within 24 months of harvest.
+Extra virgin olive oil is best consumed within 24 months of harvest.

 Does olive oil expire?